StephenHogsten/haberdashery/README.md

 - `/api/backfill`: used for populating all icons based on creation time.
 Probably wouldn't need it again
 - `/list`: originally planned this for a better GTD interface, this was the beginnings there

+## Vercel

+- configured to trigger catchup at 12:30 am daily

 ## TODO

 - deploy